 Sounds familiar?
 Getting stuck with analysing too much data, text, circumstances, even people?
 Not getting your hands on implementing what you’ve planned and not seeing results?
 Feeling lost even though you have a goal and a roadmap?
+Total paralysis by analysis?

 But, the intriguing part is what lies underneath – the root causes of paralysis by analysis.
 Those are 5 that come up over and over again:

 Being short of cash is the main reason to stop the execution of projects, growth, or launching a new business.
-However, lack of funding is usually a result of poor or none budget and investment planning.
+However, lack of funding is usually a result of poor or no budget and investment planning.
 So, include budget estimations upfront in your business plan, scaling calculation or transformational project.
 Even if you plan to change your career, you need funds to invest in your education or further learning.
 If your success depends mainly on finding investors, get out there and sell your project until you secure it.
 Planning ahead will save you time and future stoppers and drawbacks.

 I’ve got news for you.
-Not everyone is suited for being an entrepreneur, and not everyone is comfortable in the corporate world.
+Not everyone is suited to being an entrepreneur, and not everyone is comfortable in the corporate world.
 Therefore, you have to pick up your partners or managers wisely.
 Part of the problem is that we tend to go into business with people we already know from our social circle and people we get along with well.
 However, they might not be the ideal suitable business partner.
 Hence, you will have to get out of your comfort zone and reach out further to find the right people with the right set of mind.

-This is one of the most frequent diseases in the corporate world.
-Partially due to change in top management and unclear vision statements.
+This is one of the most frequent issues in the corporate world.
+Partially due to changes in top management and unclear vision statements.
 Suppose a CEO has the inspiring vision to make the company customer-centred, but that vision does not translate into clear goals and objectives.
 In that case, it can become messy further down the different organisational levels and take ages to implement or even fade out altogether.
 It all starts with clearly defined goals and KPIs to measure execution.
 Once that is specified (and the budget), the next step is to describe roles and responsibilities.
 The implementation will come naturally as a consequence.
 The organisation will have a clear roadmap, know who is responsible, and measure success.

 Frequently during analysis and planning, the team gets along well.
 However, as execution approaches, the resistance to change becomes evident.